-In general, stainless steel is nowadays used in many areas of architecture, industry and everyday life and it is impossible to imagine life without it.
+In general, stainless steel is nowadays used in many areas of architecture, building construction, machinery, medical industry, art and everyday life, and it is impossible to imagine life without it.

 Stainless steel materials have also taken on an increasingly important role in the food industry.